What Is Advent?

 The journey from Advent 1 to Epiphany unfolds as all good stories should, step by step, so we don't get too stunned by the awesome truth it bears.
 There's enough direct truth there to keep us on track and focused on it, and enough mystery and open room to fire the imagination -- from ordinary imaginations like mine, to great imaginations like T.S.
 Eliot and Dr. Seuss, to transcendent imaginations like your average 6-year old.
-And in 2012, Advent starts on Sunday, December 2.
-That means Advent 2 is on December 9, Advent 3 is on December 16, and Advent 4 is on December 23.
+And in 2016, Advent starts on Sunday, November 27.
+That means Advent 2 is on December 4, Advent 3 is on December 11, and Advent 4 is on December 18.
 (The number means the week, thus Advent 2 is shorthand for "Second Sunday in Advent" or "Second Week of Advent", and so on.)
-Epiphany (also known as 'Three Kings Day') will be on 06 January 2013, which in 2013 falls on a Sunday.
-That happens only one-seventh of the time.
-When it falls on other days, many Protestant and Pentecostal churches celebrate it on the nearest Sunday.
-The Eastern Orthodox use a Julian calendar and their Advent is 40 days, starting on 15 November 2012.
+Epiphany (also known as 'Three Kings Day') will be on Friday, 06 January 2016.
+Most Western churches celebrate it on the nearest Sunday, 08 January 2017.
+The Eastern Orthodox use a Julian calendar and their Advent is 40 days, starting on 15 November 2016.

 Advent is a season of preparation.
 So's Lent, but it is a different kind of preparation.
 In Lent, each of us prepares for what happened on Good Friday (execution) and Easter (resurrection).
-Lent is very adult and serious, because it leads to a death; originally, Lent readied new Christian adults for baptism.
-In Advent, we thank God for Christ's first coming, prepare for his final coming at the end of time, and celebrate Christ's presence among us today through the Spirit.
+Lent is very adult and serious, because it leads to a death.
+Originally, Lent readied new Christian adults for baptism.
+In Advent, we're preparing for a birth.
+We thank God for Christ's first coming, prepare for his final coming at the end of time, and celebrate Christ's presence among us today through the Spirit.
 God loved us and wanted to share that love.
 But this existence isn't well-suited for a god; it's too broken, evil, painful, unjust.
 So, to rescue the created world from this evil, God chose to come here and walk the earth, to grow up, to live the truth, and to die.
 The only way to start such a thing is as a baby, and the only way to be a baby is to be born.
 Hence Christmas.
-Because Christmas is centered in the new hope brought by a baby, it's very much a holiday for children, and became all the more so with the development of toys as Christmas gifts.
-Because it leads us up to that baby, Advent is also child-oriented.
+Because Christmas is centered in the new hope brought by a baby, it's very much a holiday for children, and became all the more so with the cultural development of toys as Christmas gifts.
+Because it leads us up to that baby, the season is also child-oriented.

 There's a time to get ready by focusing on your own sinfulness and wrongdoing, a time for personal transformation and following Christ to the cross.
 That's Lent.
 There's a time to get ready by rejoicing that our God is not far away and unfamiliar with the struggles of human life, that Christ is here right now among His followers, that God has already begun to bring in the Kingdom, and that Christ will come again to make it clear who really runs the place.
 That's Advent.
 "Lo, I am with you, even unto the end of the age", says Jesus.